tomaskraus/stateful-predicates/README.md

 ```

 Returns a predicate(value, index) that:
-Returns a predicate(value, index) that:

-1. Stays true "on and after" `predicateForTrue` is successful on its value/index arguments
+1. Become true "on and after" `predicateForTrue` is successful on its value/index arguments
 2. Become false again "on and after" `predicateForFalse` is successful on its value/index arguments
 3. Is able to switch true/false multiple times.